BrianHare/ccsc-regional-treasurer-instructions/README.md

 an e-mailed approval.
 Forms can also be mailed or faxed to the CCSC Treasurer.
-7. We are not registered as an employer; thus we cannot disperse funds to individuals (except invoiced amounts from independent contractors) for services rendered.
+7. We are not registered as an employer; thus we cannot disburse funds to individuals (except invoiced amounts from independent contractors) for services rendered.
 The CCSC Treasurer cannot reimburse any person for such payments that they make.
 Services must be invoiced directly to the CCSC Treasurer.
+8. Payment to indviduals can be by check, PayPal, or the Zelle payment app.
+The following information is needed: For payment by check, the name, correct mailing address, and phone number of the payee; for payment via PayPal, the email address associated with the account; for the Zelle payment app, the email address or phone number associated with the account.

 Make sure those associated with your region are aware of these policies.